SiriusKoan/mailtrace/README.md

 An aggregator can read the logs and find out the related ones.
 It then extracts information from the logs, including `hostname`, `mail_id`, etc.

 With the information extracted, it can find out the next stop of the mail flow.
 The tracing is performed by the `do_trace` function in `aggregator/__init__.py`, the core of this tool.

+## Demo

+Refer to the `demo` directory for a sample configuration and demo video.